Middle Kingdom Traditional Kung Fu School Review

 PM – Rest

-I never got the chance to spar or try the wooden dummy but it is definitely part of the training for the more experienced.
+I never got the chance to spar or try the wooden dummy.
+These things come later in training.

-I never actually tried training in any of the other disciplines but from talking to the other students this is what I gathered.
+I never tried training in any other disciplines but from the other students, this is what I gathered.

 Shaolin has many forms, fitness training, power stretching, and acrobatics.
-Perhaps they concentrate less on forms than other dedicated Shaolin Schools but you do learn them.
+They concentrate less on forms than dedicated Shaolin Schools but you do learn them.

 Sanda also has a lot of fitness.
 I imagine it shares a similar intensity as JKD but with techniques relating more to Muay Thai.